-Cyprus applies Article 135(1)(I) of the EU VAT Directive, regarding exempting leasing and letting of immovable property, without any exceptions allowed under Article 135(2).
+Cyprus applies Article 135(1)(I) of the EU VAT Directive, regarding exempting leasing and letting of immovable property.

-However, as of 13.11.2017, Cyprus VAT legislation has made use of the option provided in Article 137(1)(d) of the EU VAT Directive in offering an option to tax the leasing and letting of immovable property.
-Paradoxically the provisions of the legislation provide that all such leases are subject to VAT by default where certain conditions are met, and affords the landlord with an option not to tax (i.e. to opt-out) which binds the landlord for the remainder of his/her ownership.
+However, as of 13.11.2017, Cyprus VAT legislation has made use of the exclusion option provided in Article 135(2) of the EU VAT Directive.
+The provisions of the legislation provide that all such leases are subject to VAT by default where certain conditions are met, and affords the landlord with an option not to tax (i.e. to opt-out) which binds the landlord for the remainder of their ownership.
 The conditions include that the property is for commercial use and that the tenant does not have exempt VAT supplies, without a right of deduction, that constitute more than 10% of the gross turnover of the business.
 Old leasing agreements that roll over for new periods may not come within the scope of the new law, unless substantial amendments to their terms are made.
 Therefore, the rental of immovable property would be exempt in the following cases: